-For three of the practicals, you are required to write a scientific report, each of which will attract a maximum of 13 marks towards Part I. Reports will be required for practicals 2P2: Steels, 2P8: Mechanical Properties of Polymers, and 2P10: SEM and Fracture.
-For these experiments a report must be typed or word-processed and converted to a pdf file prior to submission via the assignment tools on Canvas (https://canvas.ox.ac.uk/courses/169336).
+For three of the practicals, you are required to write a scientific report, each of which will attract a maximum of 13 marks towards Part I. For these experiments a report must be typed or word-processed and converted to a pdf file prior to submission via the assignment tools on Canvas (https://canvas.ox.ac.uk/courses/279166/assignments).
 At the start of the year, the Practical Courses Organiser will provide you with some generic guidance about how to approach writing your report.
 Typically, you will have 3 weeks from completing the practical before you need to submit the report, which should be no more than 3000 words and include no more than 10 figures.